 Both methods of cardioversion have their benefits and risks.
 Cardioversion is usually more prompt than electrical shock therapy but involves risks related to sedation and possible heart rhythm irregularities.
 In contrast, chemical cardioversion is a less invasive option but may necessitate longer monitoring and adjustment of medications.

 Experts emphasize the importance of personalized treatment plans.
 As Dr. Yiannis Chatzizisis notes, "Our team takes a holistic approach — treating not just the arrhythmia but the entire individual, focusing on risk factor modification alongside world-class procedural techniques."
-This perspective underscores the need for elderly patients to discuss their options thoroughly with their healthcare providers to determine the most suitable approach for their individual health needs.
+This perspective underscores the need for elderly patients to with their healthcare providers to determine the most suitable approach for their individual health needs.
 We are here to support you every step of the way.

 Preparing for cardioversion involves several essential steps that can significantly impact the procedure's success: